Commuter Spotlight: Cyndi Rides the Bus to Save Time and Relax

 While still relatively new to her bus commute, Cyndi has settled into her new commute and has advice to share with others who are considering the bus.

 The best way to figure out the bus?
-“Talk to the people who ride the bus and they will explain to you how to do, what to do, and the ins and outs of doing it,” says Cyndi, who now proudly calls herself a “busser.”
+“Talk to the people who ride the bus and they will explain to you where to go, what to do, and the ins and outs of doing it,” says Cyndi, who now proudly calls herself a “busser.”

 As we’ve heard from other commuters before, Cyndi’s most crucial advice is to try it just once.
 She guarantees you’ll never go back once you see “how convenient it is and how easy it is to do it.”
 Cyndi has already converted two of her coworkers to the “busser” life!